Protecting yourself from wildfire smoke

 - Avoid activities that add to indoor air pollution.
 Avoid vacuuming or sweeping as this stirs up any particles already in your home.
 Also avoid frying or broiling food and using gas powered appliances.

 - Wear a mask.
 Paper or cloth masks do not provide protection from smoke particles.
-N95 respirators worn correctly provide more protection and are useful for those with respiratory conditions, but they may be in short supply if healthcare workers need them to protect against COVID-19.
-Follow social distancing rules when in public places.
+N95 respirators worn correctly provide more protection and are useful for those with respiratory conditions.

 - Develop an action plan.
 Especially develop a plan if you have pre-existing respiratory or cardiovascular conditions, or are in another group at higher risk from wildfire smoke.
 Talk to your healthcare provider and follow the action plan they advise.
-Staying indoors as much as possible, making sure you have stocked up on enough of your medications and organizing home deliveries for disaster and other supplies is recommended.
-Pre-existing respiratory and cardiovascular conditions include heart failure, angina, ischemic heart disease, chronic obstructive pulmonary disease, emphysema and asthma.
+Stay indoors as much as possible, make sure you have stocked on your medications, organize home deliveries for the recommended supplies.
 Make sure you can evacuate quickly if necessary.

 Bottom line